jasper-seinhorst/homebridge-porsche-taycan/README.md

 ## Credits
 This plugin is not an official plugin from Porsche.
-The Porsche Connect API endpoints are reverse engineered on MyPorsche with help of Google Chrome Dev tools.
+The usage of Porsche Connect API endpoints are reverse engineered on MyPorsche with help of Google Chrome Dev tools.
+It uses the unofficial 'porsche-connect' node package to communicate to Porsches servers.

 This plugin started as a hobby project but is now available to the public.
 Pull requests to improve the plugins are welcome.